Links on Android Authority may earn us a commission. Learn more.

 Moving to iOS device repairs, the report found the iPhone 6 to be the worst-performing phone model, followed by the iPhone 6s and 6s Plus respectively.

 As reader feral_mudkip points out in the comments below (along with a chart), the iOS failure rates are significantly higher than the Android failure rates.
 The iPhone 6 stands out with a 26 percent failure rate, for one.
 It’s not immediately clear why the failure rate is so high, but the iPhone 6 is reaching the end of its life, first seeing a release in 2014.
-Older iPhones are also highly sought after by budget-conscious users, be it brand new via stores or via the second-hand market.
+Newer iPhones are also highly sought after by budget-conscious users, be it brand new via stores or via the second-hand market.

 As for the reasons behind failure rates overall, the report found performance to be the number one issue on Android, followed by the camera and microphone.
 Meanwhile, iOS users reported Bluetooth and Wi-Fi connectivity as their main problem, according to the report.